-- Paul apparently saw Jesus within the bright light (Acts 26:16; Galatians 1:15; 1 Corinthians 15:8; Philippians 3:12). - Paul used the word "Lord" in asking who He was.
+- As Saul was nearing Damascus (see map above), a light from heaven suddenly flashed around him.
+Falling to the ground, Saul heard a voice saying, "Saul, Saul, why are you persecuting Me?"
+Paul answered, "Who are You, Lord?"
+He said, "I am Jesus whom you are persecuting, but get up and enter the city, and it will be told you what you must do." - Paul apparently saw Jesus within the bright light (Acts 26:16; Galatians 1:15; 1 Corinthians 15:8; Philippians 3:12). - Paul used the word "Lord" in asking who He was.
 The Greek word for Lord is kurios which is the Greek equivalent for the Old Testament Hebrew word Jehovah.
-The Lord said, "I am Jesus whom you are persecuting..." - Paul identified the Lord or (Jehovah) of the Old Testament with Jesus of Nazareth, whom he had so fiercely persecuted through the believers.
-It was because of this appearance that Paul considered himself to be an apostle (1 Corinthians 15:9; Acts 1:21-22). - Jesus instructed Paul to go into and wait for further instructions.
+The Lord said, "I am Jesus whom you are persecuting..." - Paul identified the Lord Yahweh or (Jehovah) of the Old Testament with Jesus of Nazareth, whom he had so fiercely persecuted through the believers.
+It was because of this appearance that Paul considered himself to be an apostle (1 Corinthians 15:9; Acts 1:21-22). - Jesus instructed Paul to go into Damascus and wait for further instructions.
 Paul gave a more detailed narrative in Acts 26:14-18. - Vs. 7 states that the men heard the voice but did not see anyone.
-Acts 22:9 states that those with Saul saw the light but did not understand what the voice was saying. - Saul was by the experience.
+Acts 22:9 states that those with Saul saw the light but did not understand what the voice was saying. - Saul was blinded by the experience.
 The men led Saul by hand into Damascus where he went 3 days and nights without eating or drinking.